Top Strategies for Local Citation Management

 -

-Structured citations appear in formal directories (e.g., Yelp, Google Business Profile), while unstructured ones are casual mentions on blogs or social media.
+You can find structured citations in formal directories like Yelp and Google Business Profile.
+Unstructured citations are casual mentions on blogs or social media.

 -

 Absolutely.
-Consistent NAP data helps voice assistants like Siri, Alexa, and Google Assistant pull accurate results when users ask for “businesses near me.”
+Consistent NAP data helps voice assistants like Siri, Alexa, and Google Assistant give accurate results.
+This happens when users ask for “businesses near me.”

 -